 Zoning in on the three attributes you love about yourself, what does or what would your best self look like?

-My best self creates positive change in the foster home community; a community that directly impacted my personal growth through my childhood challenges.
-A leader whose aim is to change the world’s perception through daring art, through beauty and introspect, and through natural curiosity.
-My best self is a woman whose message for myself and the world is to lead by example with confidence, fearlessness, and determination.
+My best self creates positive change in the foster home community - a community that directly impacted my personal growth through childhood challenges.
+My best self is a woman who leads by example with confidence, fearlessness, and determination.
 She’s vulnerable enough to follow her heart and intuitive enough to follow her dreams.
+My best self is a leader whose aim is to change the world’s perception through daring art, beauty, introspect, and natural curiosity.